 Through the security gate and up the winding driveway, past prehistoric looking flowers and exotic grasses, we knew we were too early.
 11am is not exactly a polite time to check in to a hotel – just after breakfast, guests checking out, rooms being cleaned.
 Before we were dazzled by the gorgeous gardens, we only wanted to drop off our bags and head back down to hike the base of the volcano in the Arenal National Park.
-Entering the lobby, we were dazzled immediately by the staff as well.
+Entering the lobby of the Mountain Paradise Hotel, we were dazzled immediately by the staff as well.

 Greeted with refreshing cold towels to freshen up before filling out the check-in forms, a waiter then appeared with a small blended fruit drink for both of us.
 After waiting ten minutes sunk into one of several comfortable couches in the lobby, our bags were loaded onto a golf cart, and we were whisked away across the spacious property, following narrow little paths winding around lush, tropical plants and colorful cottages.